Logos for Pipedrive vs. Trello, representing a blog article comparing them.

 Pipedrive offers more variety than Trello, with over 400 integrations currently available.
 Trello has roughly half that amount.

-Trello can integrate with tools like JIRA Cloud, Autopilot, Clockify, Slack, Ybug, Google Drive, GitLab, and Mailchimp, among others.
+Trello can integrate with tools like JIRA Cloud or on-premise, Autopilot, Clockify, Slack, Ybug, Google Drive, GitLab, and Mailchimp, among others.

 It’s also worth noting that Pipedrive and Trello can be integrated with each other, so if you use both tools you can sync your work across them too.